Hinterkaifeck murders: Background

 Andreas Gruber was born on 9 November 1858 in the Bavarian locality of Grainstetten.
-He married Cäzilia Gruber (née Sanhüter; b.
+He married Cäzilia Sanhüter (b.
 27 November 1849 in Gerolsbach) in 1886 and subsequently moved to Hinterkaifeck, ownership of which had been given to Cäzilia in 1877 as part of a divorce settlement with her first husband, Josef Asam.
 Cäzilia's earlier marriage had produced three children: Martin (b.
 1879), Cäzilia (b.
 1881) and Andreas (c.
 1883).
 Her marriage to the elder Andreas produced two more: Viktoria (b.
 1887) and Sophie (b.
 1889).

 Viktoria married Karl Gabriel, a native of Waidhofen, on March 11, 1914; ownership of Hinterkaifeck was transferred to the couple by her parents on that date.
-Several months later, following the start of the First World War, Karl was conscripted into the military.
+Several months later, following the start of the First World War, Karl was called up into the military.
 He was reported killed at the Battle of Arras on December 12, 1914.
 The union had produced a sole daughter, Cäzilia Gabriel, born on 9 January 1915.

-In 1915, Andreas and Viktoria were convicted in Neuberg district court of having engaged in an incestuous relationship between 1907 and 1910.
+In 1915, Andreas Gruber (the elder) and Viktoria (his daughter) were convicted in Neuberg district court of having engaged in an incestuous relationship between 1907 and 1910.
 Andreas was sentenced to one year in prison while Viktoria served one month.
 In 1919, Andreas was again reported to authorities after Viktoria admitted to her lover, a neighbour named Lorenz Schlittenbauer, that her newborn son, Josef Gruber, had been conceived through her father's continuing sexual abuse.
 Schlittenbauer withdrew his complaint against Andreas shortly after his arrest, only to reassert his claims while giving sworn testimony at Andreas's trial.
 The court did not consider Schlittenbauer's testimony to be a sufficient basis for conviction and allowed Andreas to be released.
 However, due to several incriminating statements made by Andreas during his own testimony, he did not receive compensation for his pre-trial detention.
 Schlittenbauer agreed to adopt Josef as his own son.

 Murders

+Memorial card requesting prayers be said for the victims.